Can I Turn Off Google Reviews For My Business?

 How To Get Google Reviews For My Business?

 Next, after successfully registering your business on GMB, you want to get the word out about your company by attracting as many reviews as possible so that potential customers can trust your business.
-You can do this by posting your Google My Business listing across the web.
+You can do this by posting your Google Business Profile listing across the web.

 1. Your Regular Customers are your biggest asset; ask them personally if they could spare a minute and review your business.